The 1+1+2 formalism for Scalar-Tensor gravity: Some properties of the static and spherically symmetric metrics in Scalar Tensor gravity.

-It is obvious that a time independent transformation will map a static metric into a static metric.
-In addition, it it is easy to see that under the conformal transformation above, the 1+1+2 vector quantities are mapped to zero.
+It is straightforward to verify that a conformal transformation cannot change the symmetry of the spacetime.
+In fact under the conformal transformation above, the 1+1+2 vector quantities are mapped to zero.
 For example:

 If the quantities on the RHS are subject to spherical symmetry, it is clear that $\tilde{\A_a}=0$.
-The same reasoning applies to all the other quantities. \item {\bf Vacuum condition}
+The same reasoning applies to all the other quantities.

-This aspect of the conformal transformation can be confusing.
-With respect to the definition of a vacuum given above, one effectively passes from vacuum theory to a theory in which matter is present.
-However, as we have seen, this additional form of matter is static and we can use the results of \cite{Faraoni} to conclude that the change of nature of the scalar field does not affect the transformation properties of the EBT.